POST-TREK READER WEEK 5

 Have you sensed God answering you in any way?
 Possibly through scripture, a conversation with a friend, a song on the radio, etc.

 Read Genesis 32.
 Ask God how he might want to speak to you through that scripture.

 Pray.
-Actually ask God your questions, in a way that makes sense to you: write a poem, paint, create a graph, be silent, be loud, be yourself – but pray to God.
+Actually ask God your questions.
+Use the Prayer Book to give you structure or pray in any way that makes sense to you: write a poem, paint, create a graph, be silent, be loud, be yourself – but pray to God.

 Ask God where he is on your campus, and if there are opportunities to bring your questions to him through action.
 Maybe that means getting involved in activism groups on campus, starting a justice prayer meeting for your fellowship, or taking a special offering for the poor at your large group.